MirageNet/Mirage/doc/docs/guides/attributes.md

 - **[Block methods invokes](#block-methods-invokes)**: Attributes used to restrict method invocation to specific contexts.
 - **[SyncVar](/docs/guides/sync/sync-var)**: Add to Fields to cause their value to be automatically synced to clients.
 - **[Bit Packing](/docs/guides/bit-packing)**: These attributes modify how values are written, providing an easy way to compress values before they are sent over the network.
 They can be applied to Fields and method Parameters.
+- **[MaxLength](#max-length-attribute)**: Restricts the deserialization size of strings and collections (arrays, lists) to protect against memory allocation attacks.
+It can be applied to Fields and method Parameters.

 ## RPC Attributes